act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 #### Passed Example 5

-This button has [visible inner text][] text that does not need to be contained within the [accessible name][], because the "x" text node is [non-text content][].
+This button has [visible inner text][] that does not need to be contained within the [accessible name][], because the "x" text node is [non-text content][].
 Note: this would need to meet SC 1.1.1 Non text content.

 ```html
 <button aria-label="anything">X</button>